abstracta/wiresham/README.md

           > Check what is the latest version in [releases](https://github.com/abstracta/wiresham/releases)

-          > Check [VirtualServiceTest](src/test/java/us/abstracta/wiresham/VirtualServiceTest.java) for simple and raw examples on how to use VirtualService class.
+          > Check [VirtualTcpServiceTest](src/test/java/us/abstracta/wiresham/VirtualTcpServiceTest.java) for simple and raw examples on how to use VirtualTcpService class.

 ## Build